Everything You Need to Know to Kill it At B2B Telemarketing

 The Federal Trade Commission (FTC) isn't messing around when it comes to protecting consumers.
 Their Telemarketing Sales Rule (TSR) is the holy grail of regulations for telemarketers, and it applies to B2B calls too.
 Here's the gist:

-• No misrepresentations allowed: This means you can't stretch the truth or mislead prospects about your product or service.
+Misrepresentations are not allowed: You can't stretch the truth or mislead prospects about your product or service.
 Honesty is the best policy, folks.

 Staying on the right side of the law